Crassula elegans (Elegant Crassula) Care Indoors, Propagation & Common Problems

 Crassula elegans is a small compact plant which grows to a height of about 4 inches only.
 It blooms in late summer to fall although it is unlikely to flower when grown indoors.
 The flowers are small and creamy with a light fragrance.

-Crassula elegans Succulent prospers in bright light with at least 4-6 hours of direct sunlight, average warmth of 15-240C, moderate humidity of 50-55% and moderately moist, well-drained, succulents soil coupled with monthly feeding during the growing season.
+To care for Crassula elegans Succulent indoors, provide bright light with at least 4-6 hours of direct sunlight, warmth of 15-240C, humidity of 50-55% and moderately moist, well-drained soil coupled with monthly feeding in spring and summer.

 Elegant Crassula needs repotting is only when it is pot-bound or when the potting medium is completely broken down.
 Pruning is necessary to keep the plant neat, to reduce pest and disease infestations and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to provide them.